Copyright Act 1911: Imperial copyright act

-Influence of the act
+Influence

 The act provided the template for an approach to copyright exceptions where a specific list of exceptions carefully defines permitted uses of the copyrighted work.
 The act formed the basis of UK copyright law and, as an imperial measure, formed the basis for copyright law in most of what were then British colonies and dominions.
 While many of these countries have had their own copyright law for a considerable number of years, most have followed the imperial model developed in 1911.
 Australia, Canada, India, New Zealand, Singapore and South Africa define the limits on and exceptions to copyright by providing an exhaustive list of specifically defined exceptions.

 Commonwealth approach to exceptions

 This "Commonwealth approach" to copyright is in contrast with that adopted in US copyright law.
 US copyright does contain a number of specific exceptions, as well as providing for a fair use defence in section 107 of the Copyright Act 1976.
 The Section provides a list of illustrative example of uses under this defence, such as criticism, comment and research.
 In contrast to the Commonwealth fair dealing exceptions, the fair use defence allows US courts to find that a defendant's use is fair and hence not an infringement of copyright, even though the use does not fall within the statutory list provided for in Section 107.